ARCHIVES:

 Of course, there isn't simply a "government", there is a Congress made up of a House of Representatives and Senate, an Executive or President, a Supreme Court and many quasi-governmental agencies.
 One operative in one agency could tell a hundred stories about the system that never get told.

 The only contribution I could make to this area is the thought experiment involving a "free liberal democratic citizen" and all the processes and coercians that try and reduce that citizen.
 So what is his or her "fullness?"
 That to me is the key question.
 And that is skirting the edge of a literary project.
-It's part of the literary project I do believe.
 There's no waste in studying the government or trying to fit its complexity inside the mind and imagination.

 I think it's true that the citizen does have instinct about survival, his own and the societies survival.

-The baby boom had a central flaw- it dismissed, it evaded the reality of politics and the necessity to develop leadership.
+The baby boomers had a central flaw.
+They dismissed and evaded the reality of politics and the necessity to develop leadership.
 This was a result of the disillusionment of Vietnam, Watergate, civil rights, historic abuses, corporate malfeasance etc. They more times escaped political reality than engaged it after Carter.

 What is needed is for the younger generation to free itself of whatever hold that generation has and find its political core and enrich it with many items until political leaders emerge out of that core.
 The baby boomers did wonderful things but in that aspect fell way short.
-Unless you tell me that Biden and Trump are the peak of American political life.
+Unless you tell me that Clinton, Bush, Obama, Biden and Trump are the epitome of American political life.

 I often return to the beauty I found in the world, the good I found, the richness I found.
 It is there.